batermj/data_sciences_campaign/DeepLearning/REFERENCES.md

 ## MISC
 + dlsys-course,https://github.com/dlsys-course
 + This repository contains code examples for the Stanford's course: TensorFlow for Deep Learning Research. http://cs20.stanford.edu,, https://github.com/chiphuyen/stanford-tensorflow-tutorials
++ Turn your two-bit doodles into fine artworks with deep neural networks, generate seamless textures from photos, transfer style from one image to another, perform example-based upscaling, but wait... there's more!
+(An implementation of Semantic Style Transfer.), https://github.com/alexjc/neural-doodle